 Techniques such as electrical and laser acupuncture, as well as new acupuncture points are currently being developed.
 One such technique gaining attention is the use of cold lasers for acupuncture.
 Although lasers are most popular for treating broad areas of damaged cells using a large-area emitter, an increasing number of practitioners are utilizing lasers to stimulate the body through acupoints and trigger points.
 A related technique, Quantum Reflex Integration (QRI), can be incorporated with reflex and acupuncture points.
 According to reflexintegration.net, “Quantum Reflex Integration (QRI) combines the powerful effects of cold laser, sound, and reflex integration techniques.
 Reflex Integration revives the nervous system for quick, visible results.
 These techniques re-pattern both primitive and lifelong reflexes for the development of efficient neurological processing.”
 There is a relatively new acupuncture techniques known as acu-laser therapy or acu-vision therapy to help manage conditions of the ocular (eye and vision) system, such as vision loss due to Macular Degeneration, Retinitis Pigmentosa, Glaucoma, Diabetic Retinopathy, Optic Nerve Atrophy, Retinal Detachments, and more.
 Additionally, auricular acupuncture, needling points on the ear that correspond to various places in/on the body, has proven to be an efficient method of treating a wide variety of conditions, like headaches, allergies, addictions, and pain disorders.

 Remember, while some disorders and diseases show near-immediate response to Scalp Acupuncture, others may take years.
 The success of the treatment depends on many factors, not the least of which are the patient’s drive to improve and a solid support group, as well as adherence to the treatment recommendations outlined by the practitioner(s).
-For a promising case study about a snow-boarder who suffered a traumatic brain injury (with coma) from a high-speed collision with a tree, and his 4-year journey to healing through acupuncture, click here.
+Here's a look at a promising case study about a snowboarder who suffered a traumatic brain injury (with coma) from a high-speed collision with a tree, and his 4-year journey to healing through acupuncture.